New Species Of Armored Dinosaur Found In Utah Unveils The Mystery Of Its Spiky Skull

 This unusual dinosaur is unique in more ways than one.
 First off, this is the most complete ankylosaur fossil from the Late Cretaceous ever uncovered both in Utah and the southwestern United States.

-The A. johnsoni remains are comprised of the intact skull, much of the vertebral column, including a complete tail club, several elements from its fore and hind limb, and pieces of bony body armor that includes two neck rings and spiked armor plates, shows Phys.org, citing the University of Utah.
+The A. johnsoni remains are comprised of the intact skull; much of the vertebral column, including a complete tail club; several elements from its fore and hind limb; and pieces of bony body armor that includes two neck rings and spiked armor plates, shows Phys.org, citing the University of Utah.

 “It’s pretty rare to find so much of the skeleton in one place,” study co-author Randall Irmis remarks in a presentation video detailing the new find, given at the end of this article.